-How I found psychedelic medicine and forged a career helping others discover their true selves
+How I found sacred medicine, ditched the medical interventions that weren’t helping and forged a career helping others heal from within.

 Many people ask me how I came to work with psychedelics and plant medicine.
 This is the story of how, I, a mother and a teacher developed a most unusual and unconventional profession.